webplatform/docs/css/properties/border-radius/index.md

 border-radius: (first radius values) / top-left-and-bottom-right top-right-and-bottom-left <br/>
 border-radius: (first radius values) / top-left top-right-and-bottom-left bottom-right <br/>
 border-radius: (first radius values) / top-left top-right bottom-right bottom-left </code><br/>
+|Notes====Remarks===
+The '''border-radius''' property is a composite property that specifies up to four '''border-*-radius''' properties.
+If values are given before and after the slash, the values before the slash set the horizontal radius and the values after the slash set the vertical radius.
+If there is no slash, the values set both radii equally.
+The four values for each radii are given in the following order: top-left, top-right, bottom-right, bottom-left.
+If the bottom-left value is omitted, the value is the same as the top-right value.
+If the bottom-right value is omitted, the value is the same as the top-left value.
+If the top-right value is omitted, the value is the same as the top-left value.
+|Import_Notes====Animation Compability===
+The border-radius property can be animated/transitioned in Firefox, Webkit and Opera.
+It does not work in IE. See this demo for a keyframe animation and a transition: http://jsfiddle.net/FPnV6/1/
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification